battery management system

 BMS fire protection

-If a battery, system, or inflammation, the system needs to alert you and take fast action to halt the process.
-Your bms battery management should have an effective fire safety system in place for that.
+If there isa battery, system, or inflammation, the system needs to alert you and take fast action to halt the process.
+Your bms battery management system should have an effective fire safety system in place for that.
 But there are some things that you can’t always control.
 For instance, self-ignition may result from manufacturing errors (like defects in the battery plate or cell packaging).

 Increasing the precision of state-of-charge (soc) and state-of-health (soh)